GrealishCalves/ai-kit/playbook/playbook-post-implementation.md

 ## 2. Validate alignment with expectations

 - Do the changes match the agreed scope, artifacts, and success criteria?
-- Are stakeholders satisfied with file locations, dependencies, automation hooks, and documentation?
 - Were any out-of-scope modifications introduced?
 If so, address or roll them back.

 ## 3. Capture residual risks and follow-ups